-The Dorsey International Trade and Investment Group advises large and small companies on the legal aspects of importing and exporting goods and services to and from the United States.
-This includes export licensing proceedings and compliance, intellectual property issues, Exon-Florio concerns, U.S. Foreign Corrupt Practices Act compliance, health and safety regulations, and compliance with SEC and stock exchange rules for non-U.S. issuer securities listing on U.S. stock exchanges.
+Our International Trade practice advises large and small companies on the legal aspects of importing and exporting goods and services to and from the United States.
+This includes export licensing proceedings and compliance, intellectual property issues, Exon-Florio concerns, U.S. Foreign Corrupt Practices Act compliance, health and safety regulations and compliance with SEC and stock exchange rules for non-U.S. issuer securities listing on U.S. stock exchanges.

 - Export licensing proceedings and other compliance activities before the Bureau of Industry and Security of the U.S. Department of Commerce, the Directorate of Defense Trade Controls of the U.S. Department of State, and the Office of Foreign Assets Control of the U.S. Department of the Treasury.

 - Proceedings under Section 301 of the Trade Act of 1974 concerning the enforcement of U.S. rights under trade agreements and in response to foreign practices before the Office of the U.S. Trade Representative, and other U.S. agencies.

 - Legislative matters before the U.S. Congress and its committees, such as the House Ways and Means Committee and the Senate Finance Committee.

 - Matters relating to the World Trade Organization (WTO) and regional trade agreements.